-If you're resigning, going on leave without pay (LWOP under Part 6 of your collective agreement) in 2014, or completing a full year's fixed-term teaching, then holiday pay is paid up to and including 27 January 2014.
+If you're resigning, ceasing teaching at the end of the year or completing a full year's fixed-term teaching since January 2016, then holiday pay is paid up to and including 27 January 2017.

-Changes to payments for units and allowances, starting (fixed-term or permanent) teaching or resuming teaching, LWOP for 2013, all kick in from 28 January 2014.
+Changes to payments for units and allowances, starting (fixed-term or permanent) teaching or resuming teaching, all kick in from 28 January 2017.

-If a beginning NZ or new overseas teacher is required at school prior to 28 January then that teacher must be paid from that earlier date and the school must notify payroll.
+If a beginning New Zealand or new overseas teacher is required at school prior to 28 January then that teacher must be paid from that earlier date and the school must notify payroll.

 (Note: Being paid until 27 Jan is dependent on having worked the full school year.
 Some fixed-term appointees get all holiday pay cashed up in one pay period in December.)